Handyman Liability Insurance in California: What You Need to Know

 Check out our comparison: Workers’ Compensation vs. Ghost Policy.

-• Purpose: Acts as a financial guarantee that you’ll follow California laws, pay subcontractors and suppliers, and deliver quality work.
+Purpose: Serves as a financial assurance that you will comply with California laws, pay subcontractors and suppliers, and complete quality work.

-• Example: If you abandon a project or fail to pay a supplier, a claim can be made against your bond.
+Example: If you abandon a project or fail to pay a supplier, a claim may be filed against your bond.

 Read our full breakdown of The Bonding Process for Contractors.